syseleven/grav-docs-metakube/pages/04.tutorials/27.setup-jwt-authentication-with-keycloak-gatekeeper/default.en.md

     tag:
         - kubernetes
         - Keycloak
+        - Keycloak-gatekeeper
         - JWT
 ---

 ## Overview

-For applications that are API-only, setting up authentication with JWT tokens is a reasonable choice, as OpenID connect can not only offer token-based authentication, but alse finer grained authorization policies if you need.
+For applications that are API-only, setting up authentication with JWT tokens is a reasonable choice, as the standard OpenID authentication flow might not be available for exemple CLI applications, for example.

+Also, if you're using `nginx-ingress` controller, this tutorial can provide an alternative method to add keycloak authentication since it is not supported out of the box.

 For this you need to deploy an **keycloak-gatekeeper sidecar** and configure your **deployment object(s)**.